kanderson66/Calculator-Pro/README.md

 Several useful pre-set tags allow for quick access use.
 - Current xp lookup supports all skills `!calc myherb`
 - Level xp lookup supports all levels from level 1-126 `!calc lvl95`
+- GE market price lookup of any item `!calc !price shark`
-- Use any combination of these in your calculations `!calc (lvl99-myherb)/87.5`
+- Use any combination of these in your calculations `!calc (lvl99-myherb)/87.5*!price ranarr`
 - Quickly use the result of your last calculation `!calc last*3`

 ### Custom Functions